Combination Products Summit Committee

 Susan Neadle is a recognized international Combination Products, Medical Device, and Digital Health expert with over 35 years industry experience.
 Susan is well networked, published, and highly active in numerous industry groups with links to teaching institutions.
 Susan’s leadership, innovation, and best practices have been recognized with multiple awards, including the Johnson Medal, Johnson & Johnson’s highest honor for excellence in Research & Development, and most recently, as a Finalist in TOPRA’s 2021 Awards for Regulatory Affairs Excellence.
 She retired from a distinguished and impactful 26-year career at Johnson & Johnson.
 Susan is now Principal Consultant at Combination Products Consulting Services LLC, providing international Q&C, regulatory and design excellence services, to the pharm, biotech and device industries.
 She serves as Chair of the ISPE Combination Products CoP, and Lead Author in Combination Products Working Groups through ASTM International, AAMI and PQRI.
 Susan teaches curricula in Combination Products through UMBC and AAMI, as well as customized training upon request.

-Thinh Nguyen has been the Director of the Office of Combination Products (OCP) in the United States Food and Drug Administration since January 2008.
+Thinh Nguyen has been the Director of the Office of Combination Products (OCP) in the United States Food and Drug Administration since January 2008 and he is now the Director of Office of Clinical Policy and Programs.
 OCP is primarily responsible for making jurisdictional determinations, coordinating premarket reviews, ensuring consistent and appropriate post-market regulations, and developing policy, guidance, and regulations.
 Prior to joining OCP, Nguyen spent seven years as the Director for the Premarket Approval Section in the Center for Devices and Radiological Health where he played a key role in the passage of the Medical Device User Fee and Modernization Act of 2002 (MDUFMA) and the Medical Device User Fee Amendment of 2007 (MDUFA) legislations.
 During this time, he had established significant policies and written numerous guidance documents relating to the PMA programs (e.g., expedited review, user fees, PMA actions).
 Prior to coming to the FDA, Nguyen worked as a senior electronics engineer for the Naval Electronics Systems Engineering Center, Portsmouth, Virginia, from 1986 to 1993, where he was responsible for developing hardware/software for testing aircrafts and radar systems.
 Nguyen received a bachelor’s degree with honors in electrical engineering from North Carolina State in 1986.

 Senior Director, Global Regulatory Affairs, Device and Combination Products, Sanofi